 Some employers provide income protection insurance, but a very large number do not.
 Employers are only legally obliged to pay employees, in the form of statutory sick pay, for the first 28 weeks of their being unable to work because of an illness or injury; even then not everyone will qualify, and the employer does not have to pay the full salary.
 It is worth specifically checking the position with your employer.
+Support for employees with long Covid is now the second most common cause of early intervention and rehabilitation for group income protection (with mental health being the first).

 If your employer provides cover, the benefit generally continues to be subject to income tax and National Insurance contributions, but you won't usually have to pay tax on the premiums.
-If you take out the cover yourself, the benefit is tax free.
+If you take out the cover yourself, the benefit is tax normally lasts until you are aged 60 or 65, but you can arrange the insurance for much shorter periods - say five or ten years and this cover is much cheaper because it is substantially less valuable.
+The chances of having a serious illness or disability increase substantially as you grow older.